 Admission to EEB is competitive.
-Out of approximately 100 applications per year, ~12 students are admitted, 25% of whom are international.
+Out of approximately 75 applications per year, approximately 8 students are admitted, 25% of whom are international.
 The average GPA for the current incoming cohort is approximately 3.7 (on a 4.0 grading scale).
 For international students, TOEFL scores of at least 79 overall, plus 21 on Writing and 19 on Reading are required.
-GRE scores are not required for the application or admission to EEB.
+The EEB Graduate Program does not consider GRE scores in admission decisions.

 Prospective students must have earned a B.S., B.A., or equivalent undergraduate degree at an accredited institution of higher education.
 Required academic preparation typically includes coursework in biology (plant and animal), genetics, chemistry (organic and inorganic), calculus (differential and integral), and physics.
 For students with demonstrated academic abilities, coursework deficiencies can be filled during the first year of graduate study.

 - Online application

 - Three letters of recommendation

 - Test of English as a Foreign Language (TOEFL) scores (International students only)

 All application materials must be uploaded directly to the online application system.
 Do NOT mail any paper documents to the Graduate School Admissions Office.